MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-replies.md

 ---
 title: Turn on Copilot AI features
-description: Learn how to turn on AI features in Microsoft 365 Copilot for Sales to help your sellers write better emails and stay on top of their deals. ms.date: 06/26/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Learn how to turn on AI features in Sales to help your sellers write better emails and stay on top of their deals. ms.date: 06/26/2025 ms.topic: how-to ms.service: microsoft-sales-copilot